-- (1) An employee subpoenaed or called as a witness to give evidence in any proceeding will as soon as practicable notify their manager/supervisor who will notify the Employer. - (2) Where an employee is subpoenaed or called as a witness to give evidence in an official capacity that employee will be granted by the Employer leave of absence with pay, but only for such period as is required to enable the employee to carry out duties related to being a witness.
+(1) An employee subpoenaed, summoned or called as a witness to give evidence in any proceeding will as soon as practicable notify their manager/supervisor who will notify the Employer.

+- Where an employee is subpoenaed, summoned or called as a witness to give evidence in an official capacity or is subpoenaed, summoned or called as a witness to give evidence at a Coronial Inquest that employee will be granted by the Employer leave of absence with pay, but only for such period as is required to enable the employee to carry out duties related to being a witness.
 If the employee is on any form of paid leave, the leave involved in being a witness will be reinstated, subject to the satisfaction of the Employer.
 The employee is not entitled to retain any witness fee but will pay all fees received into Consolidated Revenue Fund.
-The receipt for such payment with a voucher showing the amount of fees received, will be forwarded to the Employer. - (3) An employee subpoenaed or called as a witness to give evidence in an official capacity will, in the event of non-payment of the proper witness fees or travelling expenses as soon as practicable after the default, notify the Employer. - (4) An employee subpoenaed or called, as a witness on behalf of the Crown, not in an official capacity will be granted leave with full pay entitlements.
+The receipt for such payment with a voucher showing the amount of fees received, will be forwarded to the Employer. - (3) An employee subpoenaed, summoned or called as a witness to give evidence in an official capacity will, in the event of non-payment of the proper witness fees or travelling expenses as soon as practicable after the default, notify the Employer. - (4) An employee subpoenaed, summoned or called, as a witness on behalf of the Crown, not in an official capacity will be granted leave with full pay entitlements.
 If the Employee is on any form of paid leave, this leave will not be reinstated as such witness service is deemed to be part of the employee's civic duty.
-The employee is not entitled to retain any witness fees but will pay all fees received into Consolidated Revenue Fund.

-(5) An employee subpoenaed or called as a witness under any other circumstances other than specified in subclauses (2) and (4) of this clause will be granted leave of absence without pay except when the employee makes an application to clear accrued leave in accordance with Agreement provisions.
+The employee is not entitled to retain any witness fees but will pay all fees received into Consolidated Revenue Fund. - (5) An employee subpoenaed, summoned or called as a witness under any other circumstances other than specified in subclauses (2) and (4) of this clause will be granted leave of absence without pay except when the employee makes an application to clear accrued leave in accordance with Agreement provisions.